Portrait and Figure Drawing ....

 How to teach creativity

-Conversation Game - generate creative ideas and foster social skills
+Conversation Game to generate creative ideas for artwork and to foster social skills

 Advocacy for Art Education in our schools